pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

   * IBM Data Risk Manager 2.0.4 to 2.0.6 likely to be vulnerable

 #### Details:
-IDRM exposes an API at */albatross/restAPI/v2/nmap/run/scan* that allows an authenticated user to perform nmap scans.
+IDRM exposes an API at */albatross/restAPI/v2/nmap/run/scan* that **allows an authenticated user to perform nmap scans**.
 The call stack and relevant code is pasted below:

 ```java
 	@RequestMapping(value={"/run/nmap/scan"}, method={RequestMethod.POST})